vansky/vansky.github.io/index.md

 April 4: Forrest Davis' [paper](/assets/pdf/davis_vanschijndel-2020-acl.pdf) was accepted to ACL!
 Explores aspects of language comprehension that cannot be learned by current language models.

 March 19: Forrest Davis' [CUNY presentation](https://osf.io/thj6c/) went well.
 Explores the ability to learn situation knowledge and discourse representations from plain text.

-December 13: Our [Neuropsychologia paper](https://doi.org/10.1101/717512) was finally accepted.
-Shows that linguistic prediction (lexical and syntactic) happens entirely in language-specific brain regions, rather than being driven by domain-general prediction mechanisms.